-- the level of income receivable on cash deposits; - · interest payable on the Company's variable rate borrowings; - · valuation of debt securities in the portfolio.
+- the level of income receivable on cash deposits; - valuation of debt securities in the portfolio.

 The possible effects on fair value and cash flows that could arise as a result of changes in interest rates are taken into account when making investment and borrowing decisions.
+When drawn down, interest rates are fixed on borrowings.